DimitriKneur/Exploring-Markdown-Possibilities/README.md

 Life is short[^1], time is precious[^2].

+Click on the links to see the footnotes at the bottom of this page.

 [^1]: Source that proves life is short
 [^2]: Source that proves time is precious